Meet our Practitioners

-Kirsty Elliot-Walker (she/her)
+Kirsty Elliot-Walker (she/her) and Rudy

 Hi I’m Kirsty!
 I’m a qualified counsellor with experience working with young people and adults.
 I’ve recently joined the PAWS team working therapeutically with an incredible dog!
 I support alongside young people in variety of settings, including residential homes and 1:1 walk and talks.
 I have a great passion in well-being and anything dog related!
 I believe these both goes hand in hand to allow us to begin to heal, grow and achieve our potential.

-Rosie Horler (she/her)
+Rosie Horler (she/her)and Keya

 Hi I’m Rosie!
 I work with my loveable springer spaniel Keya.
 We work together with neurodivergent young people, visiting private clients as a mentor to support them with whatever needs or challenges they may be going through.
 Keya joined Rosie's family during lockdown after not passing her sniffer dog training for being too soft and affectionate and being rehomed.
 She now lives with Rosie's mum as her forever home and a life full of cuddles and affection.
 Keya and Rosie have a great connection and enjoy being wrapped up like burrito’s on the sofa or going sea swimming.

 Hiya I’m Rob!
 I am a fully qualified and BACP registered counsellor.
 Teaming up with my boy Bailey - a 2 year old Labrador cross.
 Me and Bailey offer a calming and exciting environment for clients to explore their thoughts and feelings.

 Rob Millist (he/him)and Bailey